jonasbg/NIC/README.md

-# NodeRed InfluxDb Chronograf
+# NodeRed + InfluxDb + Chronograf (NIC)
- My docker-compose for this setup
+---
+This project is a starter for NIC

+Please change username and password for InfluxDb, DO NOT USE `admin`!!!